-In order to address the issue of "summer slide", we expect all students to participate in an online learning program throughout the entire summer.
-Students are required to complete a few reading and math online lessons every week and, in addition, students in grades 2-4 are to read and then answer a few questions weekly using GoogleDocs.
+In order to address the issue of "summer slide", we expect all students to participate in an on-line learning program throughout the entire summer.
+Students are required to complete at few reading and math online lessons every week and, In addition, students in grades 2-4 are to read and then answer at few questions weekly using Google Docs.
 Chromebooks can be lent to students who do not have computers at home.
 Age appropriate books will be distributed to students to read during the summer.
-Online work will be monitored by BCCS staff.
+On-line work will be monitored by BCCS staff.